Bill Hicks: Legacy

-Criticism

-Some comedians and writers have been critical of Hicks's legacy since his death.
-Jimmy Carr, in his book The Naked Jape (co-written with Lucy Greeves), wrote that Hicks "was one of the most celebrated recent exponents of loud, impassioned political stand-up.
+Jimmy Carr, in his 2007 book The Naked Jape (co-written with Lucy Greeves), wrote that Hicks "was one of the most celebrated recent exponents of loud, impassioned political stand-up.
 When Hicks got it right, when he resisted the cheap shock tactics and hit his evangelical peak, it was awesome...
 But the truth is that even Hicks missed his mark a lot of the time, resulting in an act that was neither funny nor moving."
 Stewart Lee said Hicks's "first two albums have dated badly, with their adolescent potshots at inoffensive figures from popular culture, and self-conscious rock'n'roll cool."

-Dara Ó Briain has criticised what he calls "the hagiography that surrounds Bill Hicks", saying that "Hicks has become the poster boy for a rock-journalism view of comedy, one that thinks that the only decent comedy is a very angry kind.
+Dara Ó Briain has criticised what he calls "the hagiography that surrounds Bill Hicks", saying in 2009 that "Hicks has become the poster boy for a rock-journalism view of comedy, one that thinks that the only decent comedy is a very angry kind.
 Which is absolute nonsense and has become a complete cliche in the industry."